Style Guide

 Which watch is a better investment?

 The Rolex Datejust is unequivocally the better long-term financial investment.
-Most Rolex models, especially popular steel sports models like the Datejust, hold their value or appreciate on the secondary market.
+Most Rolex models, especially the luxury dress watch Datejust, hold their value or appreciate on the secondary market.
 Tissot watches, while offering great value, depreciate after purchase like most consumer goods.

 Is the Tissot Ballade a real luxury watch?